influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/type-conversions/string.md

 ---
 title: string() function
-description: The string() function converts a value to a string.
+description: The string() function converts a single value to a string.
 menu:
   v2_0_ref:
     name: string